rahaman849/MavenBuild/README.md

-// New Comment added for Web Hook Build Trigger HelloWorld Servlet example with corresponding Dockerfile
+// New Comment added for Web Hook Build Trigger-2 HelloWorld Servlet example with corresponding Dockerfile

 Use Maven Build first to create war file in Target folder.